MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.213.md

 (D) Receives a notice from the SSA indicating that the borrower is no longer disabled or that the borrower's continuing disability review will no longer be the five- to seven-year period indicated in the SSA notice of award for SSDI or SSI benefits.

-(ii) If the borrower's obligation to repay the loan is reinstated, the Secretary -
+(ii) If the borrower's obligation to repay the loan is reinstated, the Secretary—

 (A) Notifies the borrower that the borrower's obligation to repay the loan has been reinstated;